microsoft/accessibility-insights-windows/docs/Overview.md

 AccessibilityInsightsUnitTests | Unit tests for AccessibilityInsights project MsiFileTests | Unit tests to validate MSI project UITests | Integration tests to run AIWin.
 Tests for basic functionality and accessibility issues

+For more information on test project standards, please refer to [Unit Test Bar and Standards](UnitTestBarAndStandards.md).